10 Ways in which Indian Farmers can Save Water

 5. Rotational Grazing:

 In rotational grazing, the livestock is moved between fields to promote pasture regrowth.
-The advantages of Rotational Grazing are: water absorption, a decrease in water runoff, pastures become more drought-resistant, increase in soil organic matter and better forage cover makes water-saving easy.
+The advantages of Rotational Grazing are: water absorption, a decrease in water runoff, pastures becoming more drought-resistant, an increase in soil organic matter, and better forage cover makes water-saving easy.
 Remember that you do not overgraze the land.

 Advantages of Agroforestry are:

 - Less evaporation rate due to which the soil and water run-off is prevented.

 - Animals benefit from the shade.